 Gather these tools:

 Sort bras and intimates by material and structure.
 Detailed lace, padded push-ups, and supportive underwire or construction should always be washed by hand while non-wire, cotton, and sports intimates can be machine washed.
 Wash with like colors only.

 Remove body oils, make-up, and self-tanner with The Wash & Stain Bar.
 Wet the bar and gently work the lather into delicate straps, supportive underwire, and underwear liners.
 Always use cold water for treating blood stains.

 Time to get handsy

 Handwashing is the best and safest method for washing bras, fine lace, and silk fabrics.
-Add 2 capfuls or a squirt of Delicate Wash to a Wash Tub Basin or sink filled with cool to warm water.
+To handwash lingerie, add 2 capfuls or a squirt of Delicate Wash to a Wash Tub Basin or sink filled with cool to warm water.

 Submerge the item and gently agitate the water with your hands to evenly distribute soap.
 Soak for up to 30 minutes.

 Rinse well by running cool water through the item until the water is no longer soapy.
 Do not wring.
 Instead, press the water out of the item.

 Go for Spin